Anyonic membranes and Pontryagin statistics

 Let $U(s)$ denote the unitary string operator that moves a particle along a path $s$, acting as

 For example, when $s = e_{ij}$, $U(e_{ij})$ creates a particle at vertex $j$ and an antiparticle at vertex $i$:

-The particle exchange statistics are obtained from the sequence of operators~\cite{Levin2003Fermions}:\footnote{For brevity, we denote $U(e_{ij})$ by $U_{ij}$.}

-This sequence yields an overall phase factor that is independent of the initial state~\cite{FHH21, kobayashi2024generalized, xue2025statistics}.
-When $\Theta_T$ acts on the initial state \( \left|\hbox{ \raisebox{-1ex}{ }} \right\rangle, \) with particles at vertices 1 and 2, the resulting 6-step T-junction process can be visualized as

-This construction reproduces the particle exchange statistics while canceling local phase ambiguities, such as redefining $U_{01} \rightarrow e^{i\phi} U_{01}$.
+The particle exchange statistics are obtained from the sequence of operators~\cite{Levin2003Fermions}:\footnote{For brevity, we denote $U(e_{ij})$ by $U_{ij}$.} This sequence yields an overall phase factor that is independent of the initial state~\cite{FHH21, kobayashi2024generalized, xue2025statistics}.
+When $\Theta_T$ acts on the initial state \( \left|\hbox{ \raisebox{-1ex}{ }} \right\rangle, \) with particles at vertices 1 and 2, the resulting 6-step $T$-junction process can be visualized as This construction reproduces the particle exchange statistics while canceling local phase ambiguities, such as redefining $U_{01} \rightarrow e^{i\phi} U_{01}$.

-The key point is that the T-junction process $\Theta_T$ is not just a property of the local lattice construction.
+The key point is that the $T$-junction process $\Theta_T$ is not just a property of the local lattice construction.
 It reflects deeper, global consistency conditions that are naturally captured by a field-theoretic description in one higher dimension.
-More precisely, the possible values of $\Theta_T$ are classified by \textbf{invertible topological quantum field theories} (TQFTs), which encode 't~Hooft anomalies~\cite{Liujun2024Symmetriesanomalies, seifnashri2025disentangling, kapustin2025higher, kapustin2025higher2, Kapustin2025Anomalous, kawagoe2025anomaly, Feng2025HigherForm}.
+More precisely, the possible values of $\Theta_T$ are classified by \emph{invertible topological quantum field theories} (TQFTs), which encode 't~Hooft anomalies~\cite{Liujun2024Symmetriesanomalies, seifnashri2025disentangling, kapustin2025higher, kapustin2025higher2, Kapustin2025Anomalous, kawagoe2025anomaly, Feng2025HigherForm}.